Personal Property Coverage: Protecting Your Belongings at Home & Away

 Find your best options in less than 2 minutes

-Your homeowners policy does a lot more than protect your walls and roof — it also protects everything inside your home through personal property coverage, known as Coverage C. Understanding how this coverage works, what limits apply, and how to properly document your belongings can be the difference between a full payout and a frustrating shortfall after a loss.
+Your homeowners policy does a lot more than protect your walls and roof.
+It also protects everything inside your home through personal property coverage, known as Coverage C. Understanding how this coverage works, what limits apply, and how to properly document your belongings can be the difference between a full payout and a frustrating shortfall after a loss.

-In this guide, you'll learn exactly what Coverage C covers, how limits and sublimits work for valuables like jewelry and electronics, why replacement cost coverage is worth the upgrade, and how scheduling high-value items and maintaining a home inventory can save you thousands when you need to file a claim.
+In this 2026 guide, you'll learn exactly what Coverage C covers, how limits and sublimits work for valuables like jewelry and electronics, why replacement cost coverage is worth the upgrade, and how scheduling high-value items and maintaining a home inventory can save you thousands when you need to file a claim.

 Key Pinch Points

-• Jewelry and electronics face strict sublimits without scheduling
+• Jewelry and firearms face strict sublimits of $1,500 to $2,500

 Compare Home Insurance Plans in Ohio